 You can use the table as a data breach compensation calculator to estimate how much you can claim in non-material damages.
 The table includes compensation brackets guidelines for psychological damages.

-We used guidelines from the Judicial College to create the table.
+We used guidelines from the Judicial College to create the table (the top row has not come from the JCG however).
 Data breach solicitors also use Judicial College guidelines to help them value data breach claims.
-However, if your claim is successful, your compensation may be lower or higher than the table’s contents.
+However, if your claim is successful, your compensation may be lower or higher than the table’s contents, as all claims are unique.
 Please call our helpline, and we can offer you further advice.

 There are two types of data breach compensation you can receive: